-MCAI’s Board of Directors and Government Relations Committee have established the following legislative priorities in no particular order for the next legislative session.
+MCAI’s Board of Directors and Government Relations Committee have established the following legislative priorities.

-Fairness in Contracting – Fairness in contracting is a general term that encompasses many different facets of the construction industry.
+Fairness in contracting is a general term that encompasses many different facets of the construction industry.
 Several years ago the MCAI and other organizations passed a law that changed how and when public owners released retainage fees back to contractors.
 We also helped pass a law forbidding broad-form indemnification in construction contracts.
 These are examples of fairness in contracting issues.
-The MCAI is looking into other fairness issues for the 2012 legislative and is currently working with other construction associations on bill language.